Kayah State: Geography

 Karenni (Kayah) State is located in the eastern part of Myanmar.
 The relief of Karenni (Kayah) State is mountainous with the Dawna Range and the Karen Hills also known as "Karenni-Karen" mountains separated by the Salween River as it flows through Karenni (Kayah) State.
 Balu Chaung flows from Inle Lake to Than Lwin River and converges with the Salween in southern Karenni (Kayah) State.

-Lawpita Dam, built in 1950 as a bilateral reparation agreement with Japan, is a major hydroelectric production dam which produces a quarter of the total hydroelectric power generation in Myanmar.
+Lawpita Dam, built in 1950 as a bilateral reparation agreement with Japan, is a major hydroelectric production dam that produces a quarter of the total hydroelectric power generation in Myanmar.

 History

 19th century and British rule

 Karenni States is the name formerly given to a group of states that included Kantarawadi, Kyebogyi and Bawlake.
 These states were located south of the Federated Shan States and east of British Burma.
 According to the 1930 census, the states had a total population of 58,761 with Kantarawadi (3161 sqmi), 30,677, Kyebogyi (790 sqmi), 14,282 and Bawlake (568 sqmi), 13,802.

-The British government recognised and guaranteed the independence of the Karenni States in an 1875 treaty with Burmese King Mindon Min, by which both parties recognised the area as belonging neither to Konbaung Burma nor to Great Britain.
+The British government recognised and guaranteed the independence of the Karenni States in an 1875 treaty June 21st with a Burmese King Mindon Min, by which both parties recognised the area as belonging neither to Konbaung Burma nor to Great Britain.
 Consequently, the Karenni States were never fully incorporated into British Burma.
 The Karenni States were recognised as tributary to British Burma in 1892, when their rulers agreed to accept a stipend from the British government.
 In the 1930s, the Mawchi Mine in Bawlake was the most important source of tungsten in the world.